torvalds/linux/Documentation/ia64/fsys.rst

 Signal handling
 ===============

-The delivery of (asynchronous) signals must be delayed until fsys-mode is exited.
-This is accomplished with the help of the lower-privilege transfer trap: arch/ia64/kernel/process.c:do_notify_resume_user() checks whether the interrupted task was in fsys-mode and, if so, sets PSR.lp and returns immediately.
+The delivery of (asynchroyesus) signals must be delayed until fsys-mode is exited.
+This is accomplished with the help of the lower-privilege transfer trap: arch/ia64/kernel/process.c:do_yestify_resume_user() checks whether the interrupted task was in fsys-mode and, if so, sets PSR.lp and returns immediately.
 When fsys-mode is exited via the "br.ret" instruction that lowers the privilege level, a trap will